Aydin-ab/ray-aydin/doc/source/train/getting-started-lightgbm.rst

 ----------------------------

-Create a :class:`~ray.train.RunConfig` object to specify the path where results (including checkpoints and artifacts) will be saved.
+Create a :class:`~ray.train.RunConfig` object to specify the path where results (including checkpoints and artifacts) are saved.

 .. testcode::